moby-it/useless-dragon/README.md

 In our roguelike game, Useless Dragon sets out on an adventure to trigger his dormant dragon abilities and prove to everyone that he is not a useless dragon after all.

+The current state of the game is not even considered alpha.
+We paused development and brainstoring for the moment and prioritized other things.
+We resume development at some point in 2024*

 # Combat

 ## Stances